gt-esports/gamefest/README.md

-# gtesports-website
+# gtesports-gamefest

-This is the repository for the Georgia Tech Esports Website.
+This is the repository for the Georgia Tech Esports Tournament Management App (for Game Fest)

 This app is developed using React, Tailwind, and Vite.